leo/muffin-server/CONTRIBUTING.md

 npm link
 ```

-Now we need to set up the generator (kit).
+Now we need to set up the generator.
 To do this, firstly uninstall it:

 ```shell
 npm uninstall -g generator-muffin